 The use of subbies in construction is not unusual – we all know that.
 And HMRC knows that too, which is why they are unlikely to bother you if you only work with subbies every now and then.

 But when you work with your subbies long-term, HMRC starts to get a little more interested.
 Why?
-Because they want to know whether your subbies are genuinely self-employed or if you’re disguising employees as subcontractors to avoid paying tax and NI.
+Because they want to know whether your subbies are genuinely self-employed or if you’re disguising employees as subcontractors for tax reasons.

-It’s unlikely they’ll turn up at site out of the blue to quiz you.
+It’s unlikely an HMRC inspector will just turn up out of the blue to quiz you.
 In fact, there’s a good chance they won’t look your way at all.

 But what happens if they do?
 How can you avoid HMRC opening an enquiry?
 What should you expect if they do start looking at you a little more closely?
 And how can you satisfy their enquiries without ending up in a courtroom?